 Background

 Non-communicable diseases (NCDs) are the primary cause of morbidity and mortality globally, posing an increasingly significant health burden.
-This study examined the prevalence of hypertension, diabetes, and hypercholesterolemia across the Southeast Asian Regions (SEAR) and their associated behavioral and biological risk factors.
+This study examined the prevalence of hypertension, diabetes, and hypercholesterolemia across the Southeast Asian Regions (SEARs) and their associated behavioral and biological risk factors.

 Methods

 We analyzed the most recent WHO STEP wise approach to NCD risk factor surveillance (STEPS) survey data from the six SEARs using a cross-sectional study approach.
-We used Chi-square tests and logistic regression models to identify the different risk factors of NCDs across various countries and with the pooled dataset of this region.
+The outcome variables were hypertension, diabetes, and hypercholesterolemia.
+We employed bivariable analyses and adjusted multivariable logistic regression models to evaluate the status of these NCDs and their associated risk factors, which included socio-economic background, dietary intake, and physical activity, both across different countries and within the pooled dataset for this region.

 Findings

 This study found that the prevalence of hypertension was highest in Timor-Leste (39.70%), diabetes was most prevalent in Bangladesh (8.71%), and hypercholesterolemia was most common in Myanmar (34.40%).
 Conversely, the lowest rates of these conditions were observed in the Maldives for hypertension (18.01%), Timor-Leste for diabetes (1.15%), and Nepal for hypercholesterolemia (11.13%).
-The pooled analysis conducted in these countries revealed prevalence rates of 27.39% for hypertension, 5.69% for hyperglycemia, and 31.21% for hypercholesterolemia.
-Engaging in vigorous activities during work appears to be associated with lower NCDs rates in contrast to those who have not participated in such activities.
-Furthermore, obesity appears to be a significant risk factor, with higher rates observed among obese individuals in comparison to their non-obese counterparts.
-Additionally, several other factors exhibit significant associations with NCDs prevalence, including gender, level of education, marital status, employment status, dietary habits such as excessive salt consumption and frequent use of oil, eating meals outside the home, engagement in moderate physical activity at work, active commuting, and participation in vigorous leisure activities.
+The pooled analysis conducted in this region revealed prevalence rates of 27.39% for hypertension, 5.69% for hyperglycemia, and 31.21% for hypercholesterolemia.

+Age has been identified as a significant risk factor for hypertension and hypercholesterolemia, with adjusted odds ratios (AORs) indicating that participants aged 60 years and above, 45-59 years, and 30-44 years have 5.54, 4.49-, and 2.41 times higher odds, respectively, of developing hypertension compared to those aged 18-29 years.
+For hypercholesterolemia, participants aged 60 years and above, 45-59 years, and 30-44 years have 4.17, 3.79-, and 2.11 times higher odds, respectively, of developing the condition compared to those aged 18-29 years.
+Gender also influences the risk, with females having 1.39 times higher odds of developing hypercholesterolemia compared to males.
+Educational attainment is another factor, with individuals having no formal schooling to basic literacy showing 30% times lower odds, and those with secondary to high school education showing 1.38 times higher odds of developing hypercholesterolemia compared to those with college or higher education.
+Marital status significantly influences the risk of developing hypertension, with married individuals having 1.14 times higher odds compared to unmarried individuals.
+Not engaging in vigorous work activities is associated with 1.63 times higher odds of developing hypercholesterolemia, a lack of moderate activities with a 4.94-fold increase in hyperglycemia odds, and not participating in active transportation with 1.18 times higher odds of hypertension compared to their counterparts.
+Obesity stands out as a significant risk factor, with obese individuals having 3.01, 3.96, and 1.18 times higher odds of developing hypertension, hyperglycemia, and hypercholesterolemia, respectively, compared to their non-obese counterparts.

 Interpretation

-The study highlighted a concerning growth in NCDs' prevalence and their associated risk factors within certain SEARs.
+The study highlighted an increase in the prevalence of NCDs and identified several associated risk factors.
+Higher age, female populations, lower educational levels, lack of engagement in vigorous or moderate work activities, active transportation, and obesity were found to significantly increase the risk of developing various NCDs within certain SEARs.
 It underscores the imperative for concerted efforts to develop comprehensive national action plans aimed at addressing the burden of NCDs.

 Funding None.